hironobu-s/novassh/README.md

 ### 3. Connect to the instance.

-You can connect to it with the instance name instead of Hostname or IP Address.
+You can use in the same way as SSH does.

 ```shell
 novassh username@instance-name
 ```

-And you can also use novassh with some options for SSH command.
+And can also use it with some options for SSH command.

 ```shell
 novassh -L 8080:internal-host:8080 username@instance-name